zhgzhg/Geany-JSON-Prettifier/README.md

 of them (configurable)
 * Support for partial formatting limited to the text that is currently selected
-* Identation format settings (spaces or tabs plus number of symbols)
+* Indentation format settings (spaces or tabs plus number of symbols)

 * Supported platforms: Linux
 * License: GPLv2 or later